Howard318/Bike-Share-Data-Analysis/Analysis and Report.md

 - [Hourly Ride Count Distribution](hourly-ride-count-distribution)
 - [Weather Condition vs. Number of Rides](weather-condition-vs-number-of-rides)
 - [Distribution Map](distribution-map)

+## Overview
+This report provides a detailed analysis of the bike-share usage patterns from April 2023 to March 2024, based on the data presented in the dashboard.
+A total of 5.60 million rides were taken during this period, with members significantly outpacing casual riders.
+The following sections summarize the key insights from the dashboard.

 ## Total Ride
 Total Rides: 5.60 million